LSEG-API-Samples/Article.EMA.Java.Database2MDSPublisher/README.md

 ### Solution

 We will develop an adapter application which will read database information and appear as non-interactive OMM provider to enterprise platform.
 Since databases can be updated anytime, the [**database triggers**](#database-triggers) mechanism as described above will be utilized.
-In our case the trigger will extract the new or updated data into an external file, which the adapter code will read and publish to [TREP](#glossary) infrastructure.
+In our case the trigger will extract the new or updated data into an external file, which the adapter code will read and publish to [MDS](#glossary) infrastructure.

 The data model of published content will be specific to information within database.
 For the purpose of this article, we will assume a flat non-relational schema which will be encoded and published as [OMM](#glossary) based Market Price message.
 A supporting trigger code will reside in our database and will be invoked whenever the data changes in the monitored table.
 This trigger will write changed information (to be published) to a flat file.